Organization-wide Group Policy Troubleshooting

 How do they work?

-Example: I configure a policy with enforcement target VLAN 10 for two of my networks.
-The following networks have VLAN 10 configured like this:
+Suppose you configure a policy with enforcement target VLAN 10 for two different networks:

 When I attach a ruleset, the rules that have an "Any" as the source, the Dashboard will automatically fill in the subnets.
 So if I have a rule like this: